ipfs/community/ecosystem-audit/README.md

 # IPFS Communications Ecosystem Audit

 ## Summary
 We are planning an audit of the overall IPFS information ecosystem in Q1 2020.
-This directory acts as a holding pen for artifacts related to this effort.
+This directory acts as a holding pen for artifacts related to this effort as we work to *design our community intentionally*.

 ## Methodology/framework
 The overall framework for this audit focuses on examining the needs, expectations, pain points, and potential delighters around three key pillars: **stakeholders**, **workstreams**, and **channels**.